 - Continued use in the face of adverse consequences

 Climbing up from the depths of addiction can be a daunting experience.
 But by focusing on one step at a time, you can build on previous successes, learn from past mistakes, and ultimately achieve the happier and healthier future that you deserve.

 Addiction can take hold quickly, in some cases, after first use of certain drugs.
 Though there are similarities among addicted individuals, each case is unique, and is influenced by a myriad of biological, psychological, and social factors such as age, gender, prior drug use, the substance being abused, and family history.

 Because of the intensely personal qualities of addiction, no two people will follow the identical path to recovery.
 For example, some people will require residential care, outpatient treatment and years of therapy, while others will be able to bring their disease under control with medication and counseling.
 Drug addiction has an impact on families and often the whole family needs support.

 Even with so many influences and factors, most recovering addicts will pass through similar phases and stages.

 The following are five common stages of addiction recovery:

 3. Exploring Recovery

 5. Active Recovery and Maintenance

-If you prefer to search independently, our online resource directory can help you find treatment centers, recovery support groups, sober living communities and more.
+If you prefer to search independently, our online resource directory can help you find treatment centers, recovery support groups, sober living communities and more. - just click here.